 NSG Group's initiatives to decarbonize and reduce environmental impact

-As an energy-intensive and carbon-intensive manufacturing company, tackling climate change is essential for the Group.
-Contributing to a decarbonized society through our products and services will help us fulfil our mission to 'build a better world through the creation of comfortable living spaces'.
+Contributing to a decarbonized society through our products and services will help us fulfil our mission to “Changing our surroundings, improving our world”.
 We are actively working towards social issues such as climate change, contributing to a sustainable society and increasing our corporate value.
 The Group continues to endorse the TCFD, with actions including increasing the intensity and scope (to include all three emission scopes) of SBTi verified decarbonization targets in May 2022 (original verification in 2019).
 It has also committed to achieving carbon neutrality by 2050.
-The implementation of the roadmap to achieve this will lead to a reduction in CO2 emissions and, in turn, to the continued development of Sutainability and products and the expansion of opportunities related to our business.
+The implementation of the roadmap to achieve this will lead to a reduction in CO2 emissions and, in turn, to the continued development of Sustainability and products and the expansion of opportunities related to our business.

 Initiatives to reduce Scope 1 (own emissions)